 Natural, Organic Dating Photos

-Don't settle for stiff, portrait-like images that feel forced, and obviously professional.
-Online dating is a unique style of photography that relies more on location scouting and taking photos that feel like a friend took them.
-I will also assist in wardrobe styling and grooming/hair recommendations.
+Avoid stiff, portrait-like images that feel forced, and obviously professional.
+My dating profile photos rely more on location scouting, natural environments/poses and taking photos that feel like a friend took them.
+I assist in wardrobe styling and grooming/hair recommendations.

 I take photos on my camera or phone in a discreet manner.
 We will go to bars, cafes, hiking trails, rooftops, parks, restaurants, galas or your own home.
 Half the time, you won't even know I am taking photos.
 Occasional travel to LA, NYC, Chicago, Seattle, Portland & Philadelphia.